-To ensure the delivery of an effective emergency response North Lincolnshire, the Community Protection Unit (NLCPU) provides a 24 hour emergency response model utilising 6 on-call stations, a fulltime station at Immingham (Rosper Road) and a mixed fulltime/oncall station at Scunthorpe (currently one of the largest Fire Stations in the UK).
+To ensure the delivery of an effective emergency response North Lincolnshire, the Service provides a 24 hour emergency response model utilising 6 on-call stations, a fulltime station at Immingham (Rosper Road) and a mixed fulltime/oncall station at Scunthorpe.

 Although we exist to react swiftly when things go wrong, it is vitally important to recognise the work of the protection and prevention teams.
 They work very hard to reduce the number of occasions when response teams are needed and also create an environment to allow people to escape quickly and safely.
 This includes working directly with community groups, health partners and the council to assist vulnerable people and ensure people are educated to prevent fire or accidents.
 We also ensure that our many public buildings such as hotels, concert halls and care homes are safe for use and inhabitation.

 The fulltime firefighters are dedicated to the safety of people in North Lincolnshire.
 We will ensure that we are as professional as possible and inclusive to everyone in the area.
 Please do not hesitate to contact us if there is an issue we can assist with or if you recognise an area of risk to the community which we can mitigate.
 Prevention really is the key.

 45: Incidents Attended (stats from February 2016)